mazoti/sync/README.md

 - No compression/cryptography
 - Configuration files are optional
 - Portable, small and easy to use
+- Sustainable: releases are optimized to save power
 - Does the minimum modifications (good for SSDs health and network traffic)
 - Batch friendly: all operations on stdout, errors on stderr and return code to OS